 2. Automate your interviewing notes: while in an interview, you can now focus much easier on the actual conversation between you and the candidates, instead of making notes.
 Metaview uses OpenAI to automatically write down the script from your interview and structure the notes based on the answers.

-3. Get creative with your interview questions: whether you are hiring for a role with very technical requirements or running out of ideas on what questions to ask, Trovinto can simply generate creative questions to ask based on your job description.
+3. Get creative with your interview questions: whether you are hiring for a role with very technical requirements or running out of ideas on which questions to ask, Trovinto can simply generate creative questions to ask based on your job description.
 All you have to do is copy-paste your vacancy and it will automatically generate questions and suggestions of answers that would fit the said question.

 4. Generate boolean strings to make your search more accurate: ChatGPT has changed the playing ground for sourcers, making their searches fast and more accurate by adjusting the boolean string to the job description.
 You can use prompts like: “Create a boolean string for <channel> based on the following job description: <job description>”.